yale-nova/weave/experiments/ReprodcutionReadme.md

 ## Experiment 2: Reproduction of the shuffling overheads of all schemes in Figure 5.1

+## Experiment 2: Reproduction of the shuffling overheads of all schemes in Figure 5.1

 ### Shuffling Enron Email Dataset.

+We try Enron in different modes, including a small-scale experiment (can be used for verification), a full-scale experiment, equal to the scale used in the manuscript, and a 3 times scale to show that **Weave scales linearly**, and ColumnSort does not.
+Note that SnB only finishes for the limited scale of aggregating the dates on original messages with less than 100K rows.

+#### Figure 5.1.
+Part A

+#### Scalability Experiments

+### Mini-scale experiment

+### Verification HowTo

+### Reproduction HowTo

 ### Shuffling NY Taxi Dataset

 ### Shuffling Pokec Dataset (First round of pagerank)